stefsava/sitemap_generator/README.md

   )
   ```

-  All options other than the `:bucket` option are passed to the `Google::Cloud::Storage.new` initializer giving you maximum configurability.
+  All options other than the `:bucket` and `:acl` options are passed to the `Google::Cloud::Storage.new` initializer giving you maximum configurability.
 See the [Google Cloud Storage initializer][google_cloud_storage_initializer] for supported options.

 #### An Example of Using an Adapter